valentin-zhizhkun/sudoku/README.md

   final solution using search with backtracking.
   See src/sudoku.py
-* The system is deployed to AWS Lambda using SAM and exposed as arestful API.
+* The system is deployed to AWS Lambda using SAM and exposed as a restful API.
 See src/app.py, template.yaml and samconfig.toml
 * There is a simple frontend page to try out the system: frontend/index.html.
 You can open